PurpleNinja225/NASible/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Here are some tips for you:

-1. If this is your first PR against Ansible-NAS, please read our contributor guidelines - https://github.com/davestephens/ansible-nas/blob/master/CONTRIBUTING.md.
+1. If this is your first PR against NASible, please read our contributor guidelines - https://github.com/PurpleNinja225/nasible/blob/master/CONTRIBUTING.md.
-2. Ensure you have tested new functionality using tests/test-vagrant.sh.
+2. Ensure you have tested new functionality

 3. If the PR is unfinished, add `WIP:` at the beginning of the title or use the Github Draft PR feature.

 -->